ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 		* Flag: `--bucket BUCKET_NAME`
     * _Optional_: The REGION where the bucket is present.
 If this flag is not provided, the program uses the default option that is specified in config.
        * Flag: `--region REGION`
-    * _Optional_: The operation will do not ask for confirmation.
+    * _Optional_: The operation does not ask for confirmation.
        * Flag: `--force`